Acetylcarnosine

-N-Acetylcarnosine (NAC) (Not to confuse with N-Acetylcysteine) is a naturally occurring compound chemically related to the dipeptide carnosine.
+N-Acetylcarnosine or Acetylcarnosine (NAC) (not to be confused with N-Acetylcysteine, which is also abbreviated "NAC") is a naturally occurring compound chemically related to the dipeptide carnosine.
 The NAC molecular structure is identical to carnosine with the exception that it carries an additional acetyl group.
 The acetylation makes NAC more resistant to degradation by carnosinase, an enzyme that breaks down carnosine to its constituent amino acids, beta-alanine and histidine.

 Actions

 Carnosine and metabolic derivatives of carnosine, including NAC, are found in a variety of tissues but particularly muscle tissue.
 These compounds have varying degrees of activity as free radical scavengers.
 It has been suggested that NAC is particularly active against lipid peroxidation in the different parts of the lens in the eye.
 It is an ingredient in eye drops that are marketed as a dietary supplement (not a drug) and have been promoted for the prevention and treatment of cataracts.
 There is scant evidence on its safety, and no convincing evidence that the compound has any effect on ocular health.